metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_namespace_v1beta1_manifest.md

 Optional:

-- `active_cluster_name` (String) The name of active Temporal Cluster.
-Only applicable if the namespace is a global namespace.
+- `active_cluster_name` (String) The name of active Temporal Cluster.Only applicable if the namespace is a global namespace.
-- `allow_deletion` (Boolean) AllowDeletion makes the controller delete the Temporal namespace if the CRD is deleted.
+- `allow_deletion` (Boolean) AllowDeletion makes the controller delete the Temporal namespace if theCRD is deleted.
-- `archival` (Attributes) Archival is a per-namespace archival configuration.
-If not set, the default cluster configuration is used. (see [below for nested schema](#nestedatt--spec--archival))
+- `archival` (Attributes) Archival is a per-namespace archival configuration.If not set, the default cluster configuration is used. (see [below for nested schema](#nestedatt--spec--archival))
-- `clusters` (List of String) List of clusters names to which the namespace can fail over.
-Only applicable if the namespace is a global namespace.
+- `clusters` (List of String) List of clusters names to which the namespace can fail over.Only applicable if the namespace is a global namespace.
 - `data` (Map of String) Data is a key-value map for any customized purpose.
 - `description` (String) Namespace description.
 - `is_global_namespace` (Boolean) IsGlobalNamespace defines whether the namespace is a global namespace.